 These Gluten-Free Salted Sunbutter Caramel Bars are covered in luscious dark chocolate are a million times better than any chocolate candy bar I have ever eaten.
 Each bite is salty and incredibly sweet.
 Between the nougat and the caramel, these little bars are a dream.
 Think Twix, Milky Way, Snickers, and Peanut Butter Cups but healthy minus the yucky processed additives, colorings, and ingredients you cannot read.

-These Gluten-Free Salted Sunbutter Caramel Bars are made with sunflower seed butter, but not just any sunflower seed butter – the brand Sunbutter.
+These Gluten-Free Salted Sunbutter Caramel Bars are made with a sunflower seed butter, but not just any sunflower seed butter - the brand Sunbutter.
 This brand is one of my favorite brands because they are so compliant with the needs of the Celiac and nut-free community.
 Community goes a long way in the gluten-free world.

 WHAT'S THE HYPE WITH THE BRAND SUNBUTTER?